Free: Healthy Freezer Meals Recipe EbookGet It Now

 Can You Use Ground Chicken For Meatballs?

 Yes, of course you can!
 You can do it for any meatball recipe, but be careful not to make them too dry.
-My Italian-style beef keto low carb meatballs recipe actually works great with ground chicken if you want to try it.
+My Italian-style beef keto low carb meatballs recipe and keto Swedish meatballs actually work great with ground chicken if you want to try it.

 But, today I’m sharing a different baked chicken meatballs recipe with creamy sauce instead…